 Hardware Security Modules (HSMs) have been the financial sector’s go-to key protection strategy for the past two decades.
 Multi-Sig has become the default choice for crypto-native institutions that want to secure cryptocurrencies and blockchain transactions.
 Both are well-known and well-documented – but have many disadvantages, especially when compared to Multi-Party Computation (MPC).

 Today, we’ll break down what each of these technologies is and is not – and why MPC is a better choice for financial institutions considering a long-term investment in cryptocurrency services and blockchain data protection.

 But first, let’s explore why key protection for blockchain data is different than traditional key protection and management.

 Why is securing cryptocurrency different than securing other assets?

 Fiat currencies are protected by private keys and credentials: a password to gain access to a bank account is a classic example of this (and physical keys to access a physical vault).
 Cryptocurrency and blockchain data, however, are keys by their very nature.
-With crypto, the keys are the asset.
+With crypto, the keys are